 Nebraska Democrats pick Raybould to face GOP Sen. Fischer

 LINCOLN, Neb.
-(AP) — Sen. Deb Fischer notched an easy Republican primary victory on Tuesday despite challenges from four GOP candidates who sought to take her seat in deep-red Nebraska.
+(AP) — Sen. Deb Fischer notched an easy Republican primary victory on Tuesday over four other GOP candidates, some of whom argued she wasn’t conservative enough for deep-red Nebraska.

 Fischer will face Democrat Jane Raybould, a Lincoln city councilwoman who defeated three primary opponents.
 Fischer enters the general election as a heavy favorite to win a second term.